About the Show

 Episode 6 - Court of the Kentish King, Eastry, Kent

-Tony and the Team descended on the orchards of Kent to search for the site of the lost Anglo-Saxon palace of Eastry - and investigated not one but two likely contenders.
+Court of the Kentish King: Tony and the Team descend on the orchards of Kent to search for the lost Anglo-Saxon palace of Eastry, and discover not one but two likely contenders.

 Episode 7 - The Monks' Manor, Brimham, Yorkshire Dales

-Time Team travelto Brimham, in the Yorkshire Dales, to meet Chris and Barbara Bradley on their farm and solve a challenging archaeological jigsaw puzzle.
+The Monks' Manor: Time Team travels to the Yorkshire Dales to meet Chris and Barbara Bradley on their farm and try to solve a challenging archaeological jigsaw puzzle.

 Episode 8 - Castle in the Round, Queenborough, Kent

-Time Team travel to the Isle of Sheppey, in Kent, to investigate the remains of the last royal castle to be built in the medieval period, in an effort to unlock some of its long-held secrets.
+The Time Team travels to the Isle of Sheppey in Kent to investigate the remains of Queenborough Castle, the last royal castle to be built in the medieval period.

 Episode 9 - Sussex Ups and Downs, Blackpatch, Sussex